codesharedot/dex-price/README.md

-# cryptaldash price
+# restart-energy-mwat price

-Gets the cryptaldash price with Python (from JSON).
+Gets the restart-energy-mwat price with Python (from JSON).

 https://pythonbasics.org